-GIS is widely used to optimize maintenance schedules and better inform decision makers about what is happening in geographic space.
-If you like to learn more about GIS, please use this link to go to the ESRI web page on the topic.
+GIS is widely used to optimize maintenance schedules and better inform decision makers by providing actionable spatial information.
+If you want to learn more about GIS, please use this link to go to the ESRI web page on the topic.

 With GIS, it is possible to develop spatial tools and applications that effectively support the core business activities of University of Washington Facilities through high quality spatial data and integration with other business systems.